archphile/thepenguin/content/post/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 Even in this new situation without any social media application on my Xiaomi Mi Max 2, I had to turn off various notifications from email accounts I don't want to have push notifications on, application reminders, etc.

-Especially for emails (I have A LOT of them), I decided to completely remove accounts that there is no need to read them on the go (like for example my [Archphile email](https://archphile.org)).
+Especially for emails, I decided to completely remove accounts (I have A LOT of them) where there is no need to read them on the go (like for example my [Archphile email](https://archphile.org)).

 For the remaining emails, I unsubscribed from all annoying mailing lists to ensure the less possible distraction from them.

-Last but not least I have created a **"Do Not Disturb"** profile that silences everything from 23:00 to 08:00.
+Last but not least I have created a **"Do Not Disturb"** profile that silences everything from 22:00 to 08:00.

 ## Removing Applications